kungfu-toolbox/baji/README.md

 }
 ```

-Then kungfu master compiles it into this:
+Then baji master compiles it into this:

 ```javascript